-Open-source software is software with source code that anyone can inspect, propose changes, and enhance.
+Open-source software is software with source code that anyone can inspect, propose changes to, and enhance.
 There are positive and negative aspects to open-source software.

 Some people prefer open-source software because it allows them to audit the source code for security and stability.
 They believe that because anyone can view and modify the code, someone might spot and correct errors or omissions that a program's original authors might have missed, so it can be more secure.